-The NIS sampling frame included all community, non-rehabilitation hospitals in the SID that could be matched to the corresponding American Hospital Association (AHA) Annual Survey Database data.
-Based on data from 37 states, there were 3,705 hospitals in the 2004 sampling frame, a 1.5% decrease from the 2003 NIS.
+The NIS sampling frame included all community, non-rehabilitation hospitals in the SID that could be matched to the corresponding hospitals in the American Hospital Association (AHA) Annual Survey Database.
+Based on data from 37 states, there were 3,860 hospitals in the 2005 sampling frame, representing a 4.2% increase from the 2004 NIS.
 The target universe includes all acute care discharges from non-rehabilitation, community hospitals in the United States.
-In 2004, the target universe contained 4,906 hospitals.
+In 2005, the target universe contained 5,146 hospitals.

 The NIS is a stratified probability sample of hospitals in the frame, with sampling probabilities calculated to select 20% of the universe contained in each stratum.
 The overall objective was to select a sample of hospitals representative of the target universe.
-With this objective in mind, we defined NIS sampling strata based on the following five hospital characteristics contained in the AHA hospital files:
+With this goal in mind, we defined NIS sampling strata based on the following five hospital characteristics contained in the AHA hospital files:

-- 1. Geographic Region Northeast, Midwest, West, and South

-- 2. Control public, private not-for-profit, and proprietary

-- 3. Location urban or rural

-- Teaching Status teaching or non-teaching

-- 5. Bed Size small, medium, and large.
+- 1. Geographic Region Northeast, Midwest, West, and South - 2.
+Control public, private not-for-profit, and proprietary - 3.
+Location urban or rural - 4.
+Teaching Status teaching or non-teaching - 5.
+Bed Size small, medium, and large.

 After stratifying the universe of hospitals, we randomly selected up to 20% of the total number of U.S. hospitals within each stratum.
 If a stratum contained too few frame hospitals, then all were selected for the NIS, subject to sampling restrictions specified by states.
-The resulting sample for 2004 included 1,004 hospitals, representing 20.5% of the total hospital universe of 4,906 hospitals.
+The resulting sample for 2005 included 1,054 hospitals, representing 20.5% of the total hospital universe of 5,146 hospitals.